Erotemic/xdoctest/README.md

 It is recommended to use `pytest` for automatic testing (e.g. in your CI scripts), but for debugging it may be easier to use the native interface.

+### Check if xdoctest will work on your package

+You can quickly check if `xdocetst` will work on your package out-of-the box by installing it via pip and running `python -m xdoctest <pkg> all`, where `<pkg>` is the path to your python package / module (or its name if it is installed in your `PYTHONPATH`).

+For example with you might test if `xdoctest` works on `networkx` or `sklearn` as such: `python -m xdoctest networkx all` / `python -m xdoctest sklearn all`.

 ### Using the pytest interface